barr 059 (Diphenhydramine 50 mg)

-Diphenhydramine is used in the treatment of insomnia; allergic reactions; extrapyramidal reaction; allergic rhinitis; cough (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Diphenhydramine is used in the treatment of allergic reactions; insomnia; extrapyramidal reaction; allergic rhinitis; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Diphenhydramine 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - barr 059

 - Drug Class:

 - Anticholinergic antiemetics

 Miscellaneous anxiolytics, sedatives and hypnotics

 - B - No proven risk in humans